akdataai/migrate-java-db-to-azure/step-04-migrate-application-to-azure/README.md

 These two files are uploaded as artifacts to Azure App Service, alongside the war file and a startup script.
-The startup script is called by Azure App Service on any startup The startup script calls upon the persistence.xml and postgresql-datasource-commands.cli to establis the connection with Azure Database for PostgreSQL
+The startup script is called by Azure App Service on any startup The startup script calls the persistence.xml and postgresql-datasource-commands.cli to establish the connection with Azure Database for PostgreSQL

 * Amend the persistence.xml to prevent the deployment dropping and recreating tables in Azure Postgres
 	```bash